cchudzicki-ocw-testing/res.10-002-spring-2023/content/pages/chapterized-video.md

 While users may choose to watch{{% resource_link "d012a0d9-cf91-48d8-83be-e4e4be6cff8a" "*The Ethics of AI Bias*" %}} in a single sitting, we have found that in this day and age, few students have the persistence to sit through the entire video, which is, we grant, quite complex.
 Thus, we have excerpted a few clips for classroom use and added guidance on this page.
 Questions can be discussed in class and/or answered by students in written form.

+We recommend the following text as reading to accompany the video:

+We suggest the Cambridge 2<sup>nd</sup> Edition, edited by Laslett.

 ### Overview

 Bias in artificial intelligence (AI) algorithms is considered to be an extremely important subject both in AI and in society at large.
 Typical examples of bias include the facts that facial recognition doesn’t work as well for some groups as others; that prediction of recidivism (the propensity for prisoners to commit crimes once released and a judgment that affects parole decisions) works worse for some groups rather than others; and that algorithmic acceptance of loan applications favors some groups over others.